-Presenters and panelists provide practical examples of integrated approaches that take into account wildfire risk and climate change; and the active involvement of indigenous and local communities (and their knowledge), local government, smallholders, and other stakeholders in developing and implementing effective wildfire risk reduction strategies, policies, and practices:
+Panelists provide practical examples of integrative approaches that take into account wildfire risk and climate change with a particular focus on the active involvement of Indigenous Peoples and local communities, local governments, and small and medium holders in wildfire-prone areas as key to developing more effective, country-specific, wildfire risk reduction strategies and policies.

 Download the session resources 🌍

 - White paper Towards fire-smart landscapes for climate and community benefits